Acknowledgment of Country

 AGS legal services

-AGS collects personal information for the purpose of providing, in accordance with the provisions of the Judiciary Act, professional legal and related services (such as legal training and legal publications) to its clients across a wide range of legal matters and issues.
+AGS collects personal information for the purpose of providing professional legal and related services (such as legal training, events and publications) to its clients across a wide range of legal matters and issues.

 This personal information includes the names, addresses, contact details, dates of birth, gender, occupations, employment histories, family backgrounds and financial records (including tax file numbers and debts) of individuals who are: